Nitrino/easysubs/README.md

 4. Click to `Load unpacked` button and select `dist` folder

 After that, you can use it as a regular extension.\
-To upgrade, you will have to download the new version again.
+To upgrade you have to download the new version again.

 ## Features